 So let’s now have a look at Paul’s first letter to Timothy.
 Paul had a reason for writing to Timothy, and we find his reason most clearly expressed right at the beginning and at the end of the letter.
 In chapter 1, verses 3-8, Paul writes to Timothy:

 “. . . stay there in Ephesus so that you may command certain people not to teach false doctrines any longer or to devote themselves to myths and endless genealogies.
-Such things promote controversial speculations rather than advancing God’s work—which is by faith.
-[Verse 5 omitted].
-Some have departed from these [good things mentioned in verse 5] and have turned to meaningless talk.
-They want to be teachers of the law, [probably the Old Testament Law] but they do not know what they are talking about or what they so confidently affirm.”
+Such things promote controversial speculations . . .
+Some . . . have turned to meaningless talk.
+They want to be teachers of the law, [probably the Old Testament Law or Torah] but they do not know what they are talking about or what they so confidently affirm.”

 It is in his closing that Paul nails the heresy that was being taught in Ephesus.
-Paul closes his first letter to Timothy with one final exhortation concerning the issue of heresy where he identifies it:
+With one final exhortation, Paul identifies it:

 “O Timothy, guard what has been entrusted to you, avoiding profane chatter and the opposing arguments of what is falsely called “knowledge” which some have professed and thus gone astray from the faith.
 Grace be with you.”
-1 Timothy 6:20-21 (My underline)
+1 Timothy 6:20-21 (Underline added.)

 The Greek word for knowledge is gnōsis and it’s from this word that we get the word Gnosticism.
-The heresy in the Ephesian church was an incipient form of Gnosticism, or Proto-Gnosticism.
+The heresy in the Ephesian church was an early form of Gnosticism, or Proto-Gnosticism.
 Gnosticism rapidly grew at the same time, and in many of the same places, where the Gospel was growing.
-It would develop into highly organised and complicated mythological systems during the second and third centuries, and it posed a huge threat to the church at that time.
-However the beginnings of Gnosticism are evident in the New Testament.
-Several later New Testament letters address the problem of a Proto-Gnosticism (e.g. Colossians, 1 & 2 Timothy, Titus, 2 Peter and John’s letters).
+It would develop into highly complicated mythological systems during the second and third centuries, and it posed a huge threat to the church at that time.
+However Gnostic-like beliefs are evident in the New Testament.
+Several later New Testament letters address problems caused by Proto-Gnostic heresies (e.g. Ephesians, Colossians, 1 & 2 Timothy, Titus, 2 Peter and John’s letters).

 The “endless genealogies” that Paul mentioned in 1 Timothy 1:4 could well refer to the complex series of emanations, or aeons, in Gnosticism.
-These aeons were seen as a series of links between God and humanity.
-Rather than numerous aeons, Paul writes in 1 Timothy 2:5 that, “There is one God and one mediator between God and humanity – the human being Jesus Christ.”
-This verse is another piece of evidence that Paul was concerned about Gnostic-like, or Proto-Gnostic beliefs in Ephesus.
+These aeons were seen as a series of links between the distant creator god of Gnosticism and humanity.
+Rather than numerous aeons, Paul writes in 1 Timothy 2:5 that, “There is one God and one mediator between God and humanity—the human being Jesus Christ.”
+This verse, 1 Timothy 2:5, is another piece of evidence that Paul was concerned about Gnostic-like, or Proto-Gnostic, beliefs in Ephesus.

 So what was this Proto-Gnosticism in the Ephesian Church all about?

-Gnosticism is about possessing secret, mysterious, esoteric knowledge.
-Christian Gnosticism borrowed elements from all over the place, from Platonic philosophy and pagan faiths, and syncretised them, or meshed them together, with Christian beliefs.
-I believe that in Ephesus, the Gnostic heresy incorporated pagan beliefs from the cult of Artemis (we’ll come to her in a minute).
-Moreover, the Gnostics incorporated aspects of Judaism and the Jewish Law into their beliefs.
-I believe that Paul alludes to this in 1 Timothy 1:6-11.
+Gnosticism is about possessing secret and mysterious knowledge that leads to salvation.
+Christian Gnostics borrowed elements from all over the place, including Greek philosophy and pagan faiths, and they syncretised these elements, or meshed them together, with Christian beliefs.
+It is possible that, in Ephesus, the heresy incorporated pagan beliefs from the pervasive cult of the Ephesian goddess Artemis (we’ll come to Artemis in a minute).
+Moreover, the Christian Gnostics incorporated aspects of Judaism and the Jewish Law into their beliefs.
+I believe that Paul alludes to this in 1 Timothy 1:6-11 where he writes that some “have turned to meaningless talk.
+They want to be teachers of the law, but they do not know what they are talking about or what they so confidently affirm . . .”

 Illustration of the Temple of Artemis in Ephesus